More Grants & Guidance

 Financial Capability Grants – Ecstra.
 Expressions of Interest are accepted any time - to help build the financial capability of all Australians within a fair financial system specifically for women, young people and older people, including in aged care or home care settings, financial inclusion for Indigenous Australians, people with disabilities, and/or people experiencing financial hardship.

-- Arts Ignite – funding of up to $80 000 for new works
+Queensland Arts Showcase Program – Arts Ignite – funding of up to $80 000 for new works.
+Arts Illuminate – funding of up to $120 000.
+Arts Impact – funding of up to $60 000.

 The Queensland Mental Health Commission invites applications up to $10,000 for sponsorship that support achievement of better mental health outcomes for Queenslanders quarterly.
-Applications for financial sponsorship are assessed against assessment criteria four times a year, with rounds closing on 28 February, 31 May, 31 August and 30 November.

 Grants Connect, Community Grants Networking Event - February 2023